sake92/flatmark/DESIGN.md

 Current design of the project:
-- graalvm for native image
+- one executable, no plugins
-- serving syntax highlighting, diagram rendering trough http and getting it via Selenium
+- http server + Selenium for syntax highlighting, diagram rendering etc (everything that needs a browser)
-  - works even for mermaidjs, diagrams are plain SVGs
+  - works even for mermaidjs, diagrams are plain SVGs!
-  - but we do need chrome installed!
+  - we do need chrome installed tho
-- file cache for diagrams, code highlighting, etc.
+  - file cached
 - file system layout == URLs